How much is 1 Qantas Point worth?

 How much are Classic Plus rewards worth?

 Introduced in 2024, Classic Plus Rewards use more points than Classic Rewards, but less then Points Plus Pay.
-They're only available for international flights, though domestic flights will become available in 2025.
+They're only available for international flights, though domestic flights will become available in December 2024.
+We'll be keeping a close eye on what happens when those launch.

 Classic Plus Rewards follow a fixed formula: each Qantas Point you spend is worth exactly 1 cent.
 The number of points you'll need will vary depending on flight prices, as you can see in the example below.